kiakeshmiri/NotesPWA/README.md

 ﻿# Notes PWA

-AnularJS + Dotnetcore + PWA Demo
+Anular + Dotnetcore + PWA Demo

 ## Purpose

-Demonstrating How AngularJS 7 can consume .Net Core WebAPI .
+Demonstrating How Angular 7 can consume .Net Core WebAPI .
 This application conatains logic ans appropiate settings to be used as Progressive Web App.

 This application uses RxJS Subjects for transfering asynchronous data between components.